myakhlom/originscastillo/README.md

 - No Boots: Cannot wear boots
 - Night Vulnerability: Weakened after midnight

+## Medieval Origins

-Alfiq
+- Alfiq
-Arachnae
+- Arachnae
-Banshee
+- Banshee
-Dwarf
+- Dwarf
-Fae
+- Fae
-Goblin
+- Goblin
-Gorgon
+- Gorgon
-High Elf
+- High Elf
-Incubus
+- Incubus
-Moon Elf
+- Moon Elf
-Ogre
+- Ogre
-Pixie
+- Pixie
-Plague Victim
+- Plague Victim
-Revenant
+- Revenant
-Siren
+- Siren
-Valkyrie (requires Icarus)
+- Valkyrie (requires Icarus)
-Wood Elf
+- Wood Elf
-Yeti
+- Yeti

+### Happy Ghast and Ghast Origins

 **Happy ghast:**
-The first origin in this mod is the happy ghast.
+- The first origin in this mod is the happy ghast.
 It mainly has the ability to fly and other players can ride you

 **Ghast:**
-when you chosse this origin you will have the same powers as the not so friendly friend in the nether named a ghast.
+- When you chosse this origin you will have the same powers as the not so friendly friend in the nether named a ghast.
 You can for example fly are immune to lava and shoot fireballs

+## Even More Origins

 **Frog:**